 When you’re out with your little one, it’s a good idea to locate the restrooms around you, in case there’s a need for a diaper change.
 If there’s a family bathroom where you are, you’re in luck!
 These spaces are private, so you can have all the room you need for yourself and your little one.
 If there is only a regular bathroom, check to see if there is a changing table that meets your standards of hygiene.

 What do I need to have in my diaper bag to change my baby on an outing?

 - Plastic bags for clothes and dirty diapers

 - Single-use protective sheet

 - Change of clothes

 Finally, remember that it’s important to make the process comfortable for your child.
-Try to place a cushioned cloth or little mattress changer under him, so that he doesn’t feel the hard surface.
-Remember to distract him with a toy, play, or tickle him in order to make this moment pleasant and fun for both of you.
+Be gentle with them while you are changing their diaper; you can talk or sing in a gentle voice to make it easier for them.
+Try to place a cushioned cloth or little mattress changer under them to not feel the hard surface.
+Remember to distract them with a toy, play, or tickle them to make this moment pleasant and fun for both of you.